 The directives for the variable remuneration in the Aegon Nederland remuneration policy are adopted one-on-one from the AGGRF.
-Only statutory members of the Board of Directors of Aegon Nederland are eligible for the Aegon Variable Compensation plan.
-Other non-statutory board members are not eligible for the Aegon Variable Compensation plan.
-Also, the remaining employees assigned to Aegon Nederland and/or working under the direction and supervision of Aegon Nederland or its subsidiaries are not eligible for the Aegon Variable Compensation plan.
+Statutory members of the Board of Directors of Aegon Nederland are eligible for the Aegon Variable Compensation plan.
+Some senior management staff of Aegon Nederland has been offered to participate in the Aegon Variable Compensation plan in 2022, which some of them have accepted.
+The remaining employees assigned to Aegon Nederland and/or working under the direction and supervision of Aegon Nederland or its subsidiaries are not eligible for the Aegon Variable Compensation plan.